-The trick is shifting out of the headspace of worrying, and getting into active problem-solving mode.
+The trick is shifting out of the headspace of worrying and getting into active problem-solving mode.

-Have you heard of productivity expert BJ Fogg’s [http://tinyhabits.com/sandbox/] recommendation to floss one tooth?
-If we can commit to that, we’ll end up flossing all our teeth.
+Have you heard of the recommendation of productivity expert BJ Fogg’s to floss one tooth?

 The simpler our first steps are, the likelier we are to begin.

 Boost your motivation by facing your goals and fears

-We avoid and hide from the things that make us feel uncomfortable, such as our goals.
+We avoid and hide from the things that make us uncomfortable, such as our goals.

-For many of us, eating vitamins or going to the gym aren’t exciting, even if we desire to become healthier.
-How do we fix that?
+Eating vitamins or going to the gym isn’t exciting for many of us, even if we desire to become healthier.

 Like, putting our vitamins somewhere unmissable– next to our morning water jug rather than buried in the drawer.

-Generate motivation from focusing on your goals
+Generate motivation by focusing on your goals

-It’s one thing to want to be successful but it’s another thing to achieve it, especially if you don’t know what success looks like to you.
+It’s one thing to want to be successful, but it’s another thing to achieve it, especially if you don’t know what success looks like to you.

 To solve this, the SMART goal-setting system is especially useful.

-Hint: If your goal is Specific enough, you’ll be able to figure out the first three simplest steps to jumpstart them.
+Hint: If your goal is Specific enough, you can figure out the first three simplest steps to jumpstart them.

 When motivation knocks, seize it

-Rather than figure out where your motivation comes from, why not ride the wave when it appears without needing to create momentum from scratch?
+Rather than figure out where your motivation comes from, why not ride the wave when it appears without creating momentum from scratch?

 Ask yourself, “What can I do ensure I keep doing this again?”.